gkarthik/ivar/docs/INSTALLATION.md

 make install
 ```

-If htslib has been installed in a non standard location, please run the following commands,
+If HTSlib was installed using conda, please run the following commands by supplying the prefix to the bin folder of the conda binary.

+The prefix to the bin folder can be found using the command `which conda`.
+The output of the command will be in this format - /opt/conda/bin/conda or /opt/anaconda2/bin/conda or /opt/anaconda3/bin/conda depending on whether you installed miniconda or anaconda.
+For example, if the output of the command is /opt/conda/bin/conda, the prefix to the htslib bin folder will be /opt/conda.
+This can be supplied to ./configure --with-hts=/opt/conda.

 ```
 ./autogen.sh
-./configure --with-hts=/prefix/to/bin/folder/with/htslib
+./configure --with-hts=/prefix/to/bin/folder/with/HTSlib
 make
 make install
 ```

-If htslib is installed in a non standard location, please add the following to your .bash_profile so that iVar can find htslib dynamic libraries during runtime.
+If HTSlib was installed in a non standard location, please run the following commands,

 ```
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/hts/lib/folder
+./autogen.sh
+./configure --with-hts=/prefix/to/bin/folder/with/HTSlib
+make
+make install
 ```

 To test installation just run, `ivar version` and you should get the following output,